spatie/crawler/README.md

 The crawl behavior can be controlled with the following two options:

  - **Total Crawl Limit** (`setTotalCrawlLimit`): This limit defines the maximal count of URLs to crawl during all executions of the crawler.
  - **Current Crawl Limit** (`setCurrentCrawlLimit`): This defines how many URLs are processed during the current crawl.
-This allows for chunked crawls assuming you are using the same queue-instance.

 The following examples demonstrate the usage further.
 All examples assume a website with a sufficient number of pages to crawl.

 ### Example 1: Using Total Crawl Limit

-This allows to limit the total number of URLs to crawl.
+This allows to limit the total number of URLs to crawl, however often you call the crawler.

 ```php
 $queue = <your selection/implementation of a queue>;